cosmos/ethermint/docs/basics/namespaces.md

 ### eth_getStorageAt

-Returns the storage address for a given account address. // i need to learn how to find the address store key so i can get a real response
+Returns the storage address for a given account address. // i need to learn how to find the address store key so i can get a real response.

 #### Parameters

-- Account addr
+- Accout Address

-- address store key
+- Address Store Key

 - Block Number